Anthony Fauci Says White House Coronavirus Press Briefings Are ‘Really Draining’

 Monday’s press conference included a video compiled by the White House to correct what President Donald Trump called the media’s spreading of misinformation about his response to the virus.

-Fauci spends much of his time – when he isn’t in front of cameras speaking to the nation – behind the scenes battling the pandemic.
+Fauci spends much of his time — when he isn’t in front of cameras speaking to the nation — behind the scenes battling the pandemic.
 Right now, he has been looking at blood tests to figure out how to determine when someone has been exposed to the virus and has developed an immune response.
-Knowing this information will be key in re-opening the economy in the future.
+Knowing this information will likely be key in reopening the economy in the future.

 It’s developing a reliable test that is part of what Fauci says he’s waiting on before he can recommend easing social isolation guidelines.